alejandra-badia/ecommerce-marketing-bi-engine/README.md

 ---

 ## Conclusion

-Apex Gear Co.'s scaling period generated 23% Net Sales growth alongside a substantial increase in marketing investment.
-However, blended MER and ROAS declined considerably, and reported ROAS fell across Google Ads, Meta, and TikTok.

-The recommendation is to reduce overall paid media spend and reassess channel investment—rather than continuing to scale at the same pace.
-The next phase of analysis should focus on understanding the quality and incrementality of growth—not simply increasing or decreasing spend based on blended performance.

-A campaign-level acquisition and incrementality audit, supported by stronger customer-history validation and contribution-margin measurement, would provide a more reliable basis for future budget allocation.

-**The key takeaway:** Sustainable growth requires understanding not only how much revenue marketing reports, but how much additional customer value it creates—and at what economic cost.

 Apex Gear Co.'s scaling period generated 23% Net Sales growth alongside a 253% increase in marketing investment.
 Blended MER and ROAS declined considerably, and reported ROAS fell across Google Ads, Meta, and TikTok.